anderlc27/BattleShipGame/README.md

 # BattleShipGame
-The game of Battleship is recreated such that the each player's moves are recorded and statistics about the game being played are written to an output file.
+The classic game of Battleship is recreated with statistics of the game being played being recorded and written to an output file.
+Played via command terminal.